raspberrypi/picotool/README.md

         --family
             Specify the family ID to save the file as
         <family_id>
-            family id to save file as
+            family ID to save file as
     Source device selection
         --bus <bus>
             Filter devices by USB bus number